Cantera/cantera/doc/sphinx/yaml/phases.rst

 ``species``
     Specification for the species present in the phase.
 This can be:

-    - a list of species which appear in the ``species`` section of the file.
+    - a list of species that appear in the ``species`` section of the file.
     - The string ``all``, to indicate that all species in the ``species`` section should be included.
 This is the default if no ``species`` entry is present.
-    - A list of single-element mappings of section names to either the string ``all`` or a list of species names.
+    - A list of single-key mappings of section names to either the string ``all`` or a list of species names.
 These sections can be in the same file as the phase definition, or from another file if written as ``file-path/sectionname``.
 If a relative path is specified, the directory containing the current file is searched first, followed by the Cantera data path.